What documents have to be available, who has to keep them available and where?

 Where it is unfeasible or inadvisable to keep the documents available at the place of employment, the alternative place (designation and address) where they will be kept available is required to be disclosed in advance when notice is submitted.

 - in the case of posting, be either with a contact person outside of the place of work (employee of the posting employer or professional legal representative)

 - or with a chartered accountant, lawyer or notary public (professional legal representative) established in Austria

 - or at an Austrian subsidiary or parent company of the same company group.

-When do the documents have to be kept available?
+When and how long do the documents have to be kept available?

 Employers or user undertakings not ensuring the physical availability of these documents or the availability in electronic form face an administrative penalty (fine).

-Especially the failure to keep the pay documents available is subject to heavy fines of up to EUR 20,000 or, in cases of repeated offence, up to EUR 50,000.
+Especially the failure to keep the pay documents available is heavily punished, with fines of up to EUR 20,000 or, in cases of repeated offence, up to EUR 40,000 being imposed.